Line producer: Responsibilities

 In the studio system, the line producer reports to the studio and typically liaises with key executives of production divisions inside the studio such as physical production, legal, labor relations, insurance, and finance.
 The line producer supports the director's vision and direct influence on the creative expression or narrative of the film.
-Although it could be argued that, through a line producer's ability to influence aspects of the film, like allocation of resources to certain departments, they can change important aspects of the film that have creative consequences, e.g., production value.
+Although it could be argued that, through a line producer's ability to influence aspects of the film via power of the purse, like allocation of resources to certain departments, they can change important aspects of the film that have creative consequences, e.g., production value.
 For example, they can affect the project's look by influencing the choice of filming locations.
 While the director is in charge of all purely artistic decisions, the line producer helps to substantiate the director's creative ideas by taking care of logistics and related issues.
 From pre-production through principal photography, the line producer oversees the production budget and physical needs of the shoot.
 By the first day of production, several versions of the budget have usually been drafted.
 A finalized or "locked" budget is the basis for the production to move forward.
 A key objective of a line producer is to respect this "locked" budget and deliver in time.

 While in production, the line producer oversees the execution of many decisions that must be made to deliver each day's shoot.
 The administrative aspects, especially those that have any financial impact, are all crucial areas of the line producer's work.
 These areas include but are not limited to negotiating compensation (usually during pre-production) of crew members (both for union and non-union productions) and resolving daily production issues (in conjunction with the first assistant director and possibly the unit production manager).
 Moreover, they provide demanded equipment.
 If required, they handle unanticipated scheduling changes and serve "as a liaison between the crew and the producer."

-Becoming a line producer

-Line producers usually come from the ranks of assistant directors and unit production managers, giving them a strong background in the logistics of filmmaking and time management.
-It is common for them to continue to perform in one of those roles on projects they line-produce.
-They do not necessarily attend a film school.